Gary Wehrkamp: Other projects

-During his past and present tenures with Lucassen he has received the rather affectionate nickname of "Garyeon".
+During his past and present tenures with Lucassen he received the nickname of "Garyeon".

 In 2002, Wehrkamp was a guest guitarist on Explorers Club's second release Raising the Mammoth, which also included prog artists John Myung (Dream Theater), Marty Friedman (Megadeth), and Terry Bozzio.

 In 2005, Wehrkamp was involved in Prog-Aid, a charity release by various artists from the Progressive Rock world to raise funds for the survivors of the Asian tsunami disaster.

 In 2007, Wehrkamp joined a super group of musicians D.C.
-Cooper (Royal Hunt), Nick D'Virgilio (Spock's Beard), and (Kurt Barabas under the name Amaran's Plight to create the album Voice in the Light.
+Cooper (Royal Hunt), Nick D'Virgilio (Spock's Beard), and Kurt Barabas (under the name Amaran's Plight) to create the album Voice in the Light.
 The concept of the album is a look at one man's search for answers following a near death experience.
 Along with providing the guitar and keyboard work on the album, Wehrkamp also acted as composer, producer and recording engineer for this album.
 The album made various Top 2007 album lists, including #3 on the online site USA Progressive Music and staff top 2007 picks on the Sea of Tranquility website.

 In 2008, Wehrkamp was a guest musician on Srdjan Brankovic's Expedition Delta music project.
 That same year, along with progressive music publicist Jill Hughes, and Pocono-area businessman Brian Schmidt and musician Kristi Bronico, Wehrkamp formed the charity group The Wishmakers whose slogan is, "Musicians making a difference...harnessing the power of music and art to foster the spirit of giving."
 He produced the single "Christmastime in the Poconos" which successfully raised money for the Christmas Fund for local children in need.

 In 2009, Wehrkamp was a guest guitarist on the album based on International bestselling author Kevin J. Anderson's book Terra Incognita: Beyond the Horizon, under the band name Roswell Six.
 It also featured other guest musicians such as John Payne (Asia), Erik Norlander (Asia Featuring, Rocket Scientists), and Lana Lane.

 Along with the other Shadow Gallery band members, Wehrkamp has been involved in various tribute albums for Rush, Pink Floyd, Genesis, Yes, etc.

 He also is one of the owners of Wasabi Brothers Management, which books artists and sets up publishing and licensing contracts for clients.

 In March 2014, American metal band Warload announced that Wehrkamp would be taking the place of Philip Bynoe as Bassist for their 2014 European tour.